 A: Not at all.
 VESA develops and publishes standards like DisplayPort prior to their actual deployment in the field.
 DisplayPort 1.2a represents the latest interconnect technology now available to consumers from manufacturers.
 The new DisplayPort capabilities included in DisplayPort 1.3 have begun the cycle of hardware development that will result in such technology becoming available to consumers in a range of products over the next few years.
 And like other new versions of DisplayPort, DisplayPort 1.3 is backward compatible with earlier DisplayPort standards.

 Q: What is the data transfer bandwidth of DisplayPort 1.3?

 A: By providing the option to support a new higher data transfer rate known as HBR3 (High Bit Rate 3), which provides a link rate of 8.1 Gbps per lane, DisplayPort 1.3 offers a 50% increase in total link rate to 32.4 Gbps when using all 4 lanes in the DisplayPort cable.
-Allowing for data coding overhead, this provides a total data transport capacity of 25.92 Gbps.
+Allowing for data coding overhead, this provides a total data transport capacity of 25.92 Gbps or 3240Mbytes/sec.

 Q: Will DisplayPort 1.3 enable further performance enhancements to 4K UHD displays?

-Q: Does DisplayPort 1.3 support 8K displays?
+Q: Will DisplayPort 1.3 enable support beyond 4K resolution?